Paybook/sync-widget/docs/config.md

     // Otherwise these back buttons will be hidden thus preventing the user from
     // nagivating back once a site is selected for synchronization.
 Default=true "enableBackNavigation": "bool",
+    // If true, display the *Back* button in the *twofa form*.
+Otherwise the
+    // back button will be hidden thus preventing the user from navigating back
+    // once a multifactor authentication is challenged.
+Default=false "enableTwofaBackNavigation": "bool",
     // If true, form submit buttons will be disabled until the form is in a valid
     // state.
 Otherwise buttons will look as enabled but the form won't be able
     // to be submitted.
 Default=false